koltyakov/pnp-upload/README.md

 ```
 ## Test

-Replace `./test/ReplaceWithLargeOne.avi` with a large file to upload to SHarePoint.
+Replace `./test/ReplaceWithLargeOne.avi` with a large file to upload to SharePoint.

 In a console, run the following command: